VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: DINO-HEAL

+where $\odot$ denotes element-wise multiplication.
 This adaptive reweighting strategy enables DINOv2 to enhance key visual features by directly focusing on areas highlighted by the saliency map, thereby mitigating hallucinations while preserving the original feature representation.